WatForm/aldb/README.md

 Specify an integer value of n >= 1.
 By default, n = 1.

-A list of constraints may also be specified, as a comma-separated list enclosed by square brackets.
-The number of items in the list is used to determine n.
+A list of constraints may also be specified, as a comma-separated list enclosed by square brackets. n is equal to the number of items in the list.
 The i-th constraint is applied when performing the i-th transition.

 ![image](https://user-images.githubusercontent.com/13455356/79278678-347df000-7e7a-11ea-90d7-111733a448a6.png)